antonioramiro/LinkedIN-Analytics-to-Google-Spreadsheets/README.md

 - A progress bar, when running the script;
 - Remove the `.json` body from the `.py` file and place it elsewhere;
 - The `.json` in the `.py` file is hardcoded with the header of the `.xls` to be pasted in the new sheet.
 This process should be automated with a `for` cycle, that reads the `.xls` and creates the header automatically (not hard-coded)
-- Merge append-data process to a one command only operation, instead of one time for each sheet (see ['Writing multiple ranges'](https://developers.google.com/sheets/api/guides/values#writing_multiple_ranges))
+- Merge append-data process to a one command only operation, instead of one time for each sheet (see ['Writing multiple ranges'](https://developers.google.com/sheets/api/guides/values#writing_multiple_ranges));
+- The import function is **extremely** sensitive to the excel's file name.
+Instead, it could determine which file is which by its content, in a relative manner, and not 'harcodedly' parsing the file name and looking for the categorizing world (visitors, followes or updates).

 ## Great Ideas
 - Instead of using a Google Sheet as a database, use a tool specifically designed to serve as a database (MariaDB, mySQL, MongoDB, Firebase);